 Visual and vestibular components, as well as inflammatory and centrally mediated responses, often occur from traumatic injuries.
 It is essential to address these structural, neurological, and metabolic aspects, especially as studies have shown that suffering from WAD can lead to an increased risk of TBI, causing potential long-term damage and risks for future injuries.

 Because chiropractors are specifically trained to treat these issues, it is vital to have a strong understanding of neurometabolic cascade outcomes that arise during and after impact to better support a patients’ recovery.

-During sudden impacts, the brain and supporting structures quickly accelerate and decelerate, causing forces to be transferred throughout the nervous system and spine.
-This movement can cause structural damage such as torn ligaments, muscle strain and misalignment, along with diffuse axonal injuries to the peripheral neurons and central neuronal networks.
-Depending on the severity, people may experience long-term symptoms or have a life-long impact, including neck pain, memory loss and changes in personality, among many other symptoms well documented with concussions and traumatic injuries.
+During sudden impacts, the brain and supporting structures quickly accelerate and decelerate.
+This causes forces to be transferred throughout the nervous system and spine.
+The movement can cause structural damage such as torn ligaments, muscle strain and misalignment.
+Additionally, it can diffuse axonal injuries to the peripheral neurons and central neuronal networks.
+Depending on the severity, people may experience long-term symptoms or have a life-long impact.
+This includes neck pain, memory loss and changes in personality.
+Of course, this is among many other symptoms well documented with concussions and traumatic injuries.